Kartikkumargujarati/MovieDb/README.md

 #### Notes:
 * Built using Android Studio 3.5 beta 4.
-* Assumed "imdbID"s are unique.
-Used them as primary keys for Room.

 #### Building the APK:
 1. Navigate to the project's root directory from command line.